bytebase/bytebase.com/content/blog/longbridge-case-study.md

 1. Whenever a new tenant is to be created, their SCM calls Bytebase API to create a new tenant database.
 2. Bytebase automatically synchronizes the schema of the new tenant database to the latest version.
-3. The application obtains database access permissions based on Vault and initializes data.
+3. The application obtains database access permissions based on HashiCorp Vault and initializes data.
 4. SRE and business development teams complete daily changes to tenant databases through Bytebase.

 At the moment, Longbridge Whale and Bytebase are working together to further incorporate Bytebase's capabilities into their development process.
-Stay tuned for the next case study.
+Stay tuned for a followup case study.